Mexico calls on U.S. to widen spy probe after new allegations

 The leaks have prompted angry recriminations against Washington in Latin America, particularly Brazil.

-Meade, speaking at a news conference in Geneva ahead of a U.N. review of Mexico's human rights record, was asked whether Mexico might curtail intelligence cooperation on issues including drug trafficking or counterterrorism.
+Meade, speaking at a news conference in Geneva ahead of a U.N. review of Mexico's human rights record, was asked whether Mexico might now curtail intelligence cooperation on issues including drug trafficking or counter-terrorism.

-"Mexico is convinced that the espionage practices mentioned constitute a violation of norms, an abuse of trust built between partner countries and does not do honour to the historic friendship between our nations," he said.

-"We will be waiting for the response before deciding whether any additional action is warranted."
+"We will be waiting for the response before deciding whether any additional action is warranted," Meade said.

-Mexican Interior Minister Miguel Angel Osorio Chong said in Mexico City that Pena Nieto had ordered a probe into whether any Mexican officials at the time had compromised government communications.

-"The investigation must determine if there is any evidence related to the cited (allegations), or whether there any citizens or public functionaries who intentionally or through neglect ... behaved in such a way that constituted a violation of the privacy of government communications," Chong said.

 DUESSELDORF, Germany German police said they had detained a man who attacked five people at Duesseldorf central train station with an axe on Thursday.